Rookout/helm-charts/charts/controller/README.md

 > **Tip**: List all releases using `helm list`

 ## Installation without helm
-If you're not using helm tiller on your kubernetes, you'll still be able to install the controller.
+If you're not using helm with your kubernetes cluster, you'll still be able to install the controller.
 Helm will be needed to be installed locally just to create the yaml file from the templates.

 1. Install helm locally: https://helm.sh/docs/intro/install/
 2. Clone this repository and `cd charts/controller`
-3.  run ``` helm template . --set controller.token=YOUR_ORGANIZATIONAL_TOKEN --name=rookout```
+3.  run ``` helm template . --set controller.token=YOUR_ORGANIZATIONAL_TOKEN --name=rookout > rookout-controller.yaml```
-4. A generation of the yamls will be presented so copy them to a single file, called `rookout-controller.yaml`, for example
+4. A generation of the yamls will be piped right to a single yaml file called `rookout-controller.yaml`
-5. Your yaml is ready, run `kubectl apply -f rookout-controller.yaml`
+5. Run `kubectl apply -f rookout-controller.yaml`

 ## Uninstalling the Chart